Ruby logging library that provides the ability to add class/module specific filters

 Hatchet knows about the 5 standard log levels:

-Hatchet comes with one appender out of the box, the LoggerAppender
+Hatchet comes with one appender out of the box, the LoggerAppender.
+This is an

 appender that delegates its log calls to an instance of the standard Ruby